s105063704/Digital_Adder/README.md

 The RCA has more gate delays because the operation of the full adder of next stage should wait for the carry-out of the previous stage is done.

+There is no bug in my my code